WeMoveEU/finrecon/README.md

 * git clone this repo wherever you want
 * go to bin/ directory
 * sh install.sh DATABASE VERSION
-    * for each version beginning with the lowest version
+    * for each version beginning with the lowest version (incremental)
     * VERSION == 0.0.1, 0.0.2

 ## How to load paypal or bank